ROCm/rocm-examples/README.md

 ### CMake build options
 The following options are available when building with CMake.
+HIP device architectures gfx942 is supported by HIP SDK for Linux only.
 | Option                     | Relevant to | Default value    | Description                                                                                             |
 |:---------------------------|:------------|:-----------------|:--------------------------------------------------------------------------------------------------------|
 | `GPU_RUNTIME`              | HIP / CUDA  | `"HIP"`          | GPU runtime to compile for.
 Set to `"CUDA"` to compile for NVIDIA GPUs and to `"HIP"` for AMD GPUs.     |